 Creek Sedge is known to flop open after its bloom period in mid-May.
-Well-sited plants will produce a new flush of foliage and recover relatively quickly.
+Well-sited plants will usually produce a new flush of foliage and recover relatively quickly.
 It does reseed easily, but not aggressively.
 New seedlings are often adjacent to the parent plant – a beneficial trait where a ground cover is desired.

 Native plants can be grown outside of their native range in the appropriate growing conditions.
 This map shows the native range, as well as the introduced range, of this species.

-We ship plants in the spring, and in the fall, during our plant-shipping periods.
-Fall plant-shipping begins on September 11, 2023, and the last day to order plants for fall shipment is October 1, 2023.
+Fall plant-shipping begins on September 9, 2024.
+The last day to order your plants for fall shipment is September 29.

-During checkout, you will choose a Shipping Week for your plant delivery, from the dates that are available.
+During checkout, you will be asked to choose a Shipping Week for your plant delivery, from the dates that are available.
 The week that you choose will be included in your order confirmation email.
-When your plants have shipped you will receive another email that includes tracking information.
+When your plants ship you will receive an email that includes your tracking information.

 I planted 3" pots of Carex amphibola in fall of 2019 and they have grown large and floppy rather than mounding right now.
 Wondering if I can give them a spring cutback and if that will allow them to grow more tight and clumping in form?